lazarus4/Beforth/architecture/concept.md

 # Beforth – Features

 ## Preliminary Musings
-Now that SciTE is chosen as the platform, some features can be sketched out.
-The Forth will be implemented as two big blobs of memory and a bytecode VM.
-The VM executes out of code/data space.
+Now that C/C++ in a NP++ plugin is chosen as the platform, some features can be sketched out.
+The Forth will be implemented as three big blobs of memory and a bytecode VM.
+The VM executes out of code space.
 Header space is kept separate for caching reasons.
 To the underlying hardware, VM bytecodes are data.
 They are also very compact.
 A significant run of bytecodes can fit in a data cache line.
 The VM will hopefully all fit in the instruction cache, as it uses a tight little switch statement.

 Beforth should be implemented as a minimal kernel in C, which loads the rest of the system from Forth source as needed.
 It will use a bytecode VM to execute compiled code.
 It should be possible to instrument the VM so as to allow single step debugging, undo-style backward stepping, breakpoints, etc. For speed, a subset of JS called asm.js should be used for the VM.